position-pal/Documentation/content/docs/4-detailed-design/2-location-service.md

 The `RealTimeTracking` service, upon receiving the updates, reacts to the events and updates the user's session state, sending back the result to all the group members currently observing group's changes.

 Please, note the diagram illustrates only the main success flow, leaving out the error handling and the edge cases.
+Moreover, the interaction between the Group Member and the tracking services is mediated by the gateway, which is not shown in the diagram.

 ```plantuml
 @startuml location-service-interaction